Sharrisii/TAZ_optional_usb_stick/conkyscripts/readme.txt

-Place any scripts you wish to see executed by conky in this folder.
+Place any scripts you wish to see executed by conky (conky + conky-crunchbang_style package) in this folder.